lixoten/codelab-bookshelf-app-android-kotlin-compose/Readme.md

 # Demo Internet Access App - Bookshelf App
 Simple app to demonstrate internet access.
+The app lets the user Search for Books via Google Book API
 The App display asynchronously downloaded images of the books along with their titles in a vertical grid.

-Clicking on an item in Grid brings up a Details Screen In Addition the app lets the user Search for Books
-We can favor/un-favor books.
-These will be displayed in a favorite screen
+### In Addition to project requirements I did the following
+- Added new feature.
+Tag book as favorite
+  - A favorite button is displayed with each book item
+  - Clicking on the Favorite Button add/removes the book from the favorite list
+  - A new Favorite Book screen (Display the list of books that have been tagged as favorite)
+  - New Book Detail Screen (via clicking on a book)
+**Note** - Favorite books is not saved to a Room database, (have not learned room DB yet, will return to this project for that)

-Some goals
+### Some goals
 - use Google Book API
 - multiple screens to use NavHost
 - Use repository